 CLASSIC MOTOCROSS IRON: 1976 SUZUKI RM370

-By the early 1970’s the manufacturers figured out that increasing the suspension travel on motocross bikes would allow the rider to go faster over challenging terrain.
+By the early 1970s, the manufacturers figured out that increasing the suspension travel would allow the rider to go faster over challenging terrain.
 Backyard mechanics were cutting the frames and swingarms to allow the shocks to be moved forward and installing cooling fins and heavy springs to help dissipate the extra heat generated from the additional leverage.
-Yamaha introduced the new monoshock, but they didn’t seem to understand that allowing more suspension travel would improve this design.
-In hindsight; thank you Yamaha as you opened up a window for me to start the White Brothers Cycle Specialties.
+Yamaha introduced the new Monoshock, but didn’t seem to understand that allowing more suspension travel would improve this design.
+In hindsight; thank you Yamaha, as you opened up a window for me to start White Brothers Cycle Specialties.

-Suzuki had jump-started the Japanese involvement into motocross back in 1965 when they sent one of their road racers and two engineers to Europe to develop a 250cc motocross bike.
-The first editions—RH65, RH66, and RH67—fell woefully short, but that would change when they hired Olle Pettersson to develop their bikes in 1968.
-Olle recommended they hire the top riders of the time, Roger DeCoster and Joel Robert, and they did.
-World Championship’s came to Suzuki as a result.
+Suzuki had jump-started the Japanese involvement into motocross back in 1965 when it sent one of its road racers and two engineers to Europe to develop a 250cc motocross bike.
+The first editions (RH65, RH66, and RH67) fell woefully short, but that would change when Suzuki hired Olle Pettersson to develop its bikes in 1968.
+Olle recommended Suzuki hire the top riders of the time, Roger DeCoster and Joel Robert, and it did.
+World Championships came to Suzuki as a result.

-Suzuki followed up their racing glory in 1971 with a production TM model that didn’t remotely resemble their factory race bikes.
+Suzuki followed up its racing glory in 1971 with a production TM model that didn’t remotely resemble its factory race bikes.
 The TMs came in 125, 250 and 400 versions.
-These machines were woefully lacking, even compared to Yamaha’s weak offerings of the era.
+The TM400 may have looked like Roger DeCoster’s works bike, but it was seriously lacking in any traits remotely works-like.
 For the next four years, the manufacturers just put lipstick on a pig.

-Fast forward to 1976, the Suzuki engineers went to work and built a completely new machine, using every bit of ingenuity that came from the efforts of backyard mechanics, newest information and lessons learned from previous failures.
+Fast-forward to 1976.
+The Suzuki engineers built a completely new machine using every bit of ingenuity that came from the efforts of backyard mechanics, the newest information, and lessons learned from previous failures.